Table of contents

 For those in more creative industries or looking to make a bold impression, modern or creative templates can be effective, provided they maintain ATS compatibility.
 Whichever style you choose, ensure it effectively showcases your leadership experience and accomplishments.

 Looking to flex your executive muscles?
 A tailored, top-notch resume is essential.
 Study the job ad to identify critical skills, experience and keywords the employer seeks.
-Then, craft a resume that aligns with these requirements.
+Then, create a resume that aligns with these requirements.

 Your executive resume should include:

-- A header with contact information
+- A header with contact information.

-- A compelling resume profile
+- A compelling resume profile.

-- Work experience in reverse-chronological order
+- Your work experience in reverse-chronological order.

-- Optional sections to distinguish yourself
+- Some optional sections to distinguish yourself.

 Let’s dive into each of these points.